Dapringer/robotics-design/MotorBoard/README.md

-# Robotics Design MotorBoard Project
+# Robotics Design MotorBoard Arduino Project

 This project is designed to control a robotic system using an ATmega2560 microcontroller.
 The system includes motor control, ultrasonic sensors, and LED indicators.
 The code is written in C++ and uses the PlatformIO ecosystem for development and deployment.